shift/atom/README.md

 > Atom and all repositories under Atom will be archived on December 15, 2022.
 Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)

-Atom is a hackable text editor for the 21st century, built on [Electron](https://github.com/electron/electron), and based on everything we love about our favorite editors.
+Atom was a hackable text editor for the start of the 21st century, built on [Electron](https://github.com/electron/electron), and based on everything we love about our favorite editors.
 We designed it to be deeply customizable, but still approachable using the default configuration.

+Unfortunately its now unmaintained and abadonware.
+This is kept here for historical reasons.

 ![Atom](https://user-images.githubusercontent.com/378023/49132477-f4b77680-f31f-11e8-8357-ac6491761c6c.png)